waynebowie99/neotest-vstest/README.md

 ## Pre-requisites

-neotest-vstest requires makes a number of assumptions about your environment:
+neotest-vstest makes a number of assumptions about your environment:

 1. The `dotnet sdk`, and the `dotnet` cli executable in the users runtime path.
 2. (For Debugging) `netcoredbg` is installed and `nvim-dap` plugin has been configured for `netcoredbg` (see debug config for more details)